AryehSilver1/SNAQ/README.md

 ## Description
-The R Markdown document titled "Template Data Analysis" automates the analysis of immunohistochemically stained tissue samples at the single-cell level using RStudio.
+The R Markdown documents titled "Data Analysis.Rmd" and "Plot Maker.Rmd" automates the analysis of immunohistochemically stained tissue samples at the single-cell level using RStudio.
 The primary focus is on neighborhood analysis of cellular interactions within fluorescently stained samples.
 The methodology integrates image processing, cellular classification, and geospatial analysis to identify and visualize spatial patterns of different cell types and their proliferation markers.

 ## Background
 Analyzing the local microenvironment around tumor cells can provide crucial insights into the interactions between tumor and immune cells.
 This document provides a framework to quantify these interactions by analyzing the distances between cell types within specified radii and visualizing these relationships.